 Lubbock County contracts with the LPDO to administer and appoint counsel in all non-capital criminal cases.

-The LPDO has a staff of ten personnel and two Vistas:
+The LPDO has a staff of nine personnel:

 an Executive Director